Gulf of Corryvreckan: Mythology

 In Scottish mythology the hag goddess of winter, Cailleach Bheur, uses the gulf to wash her great plaid, and this ushers in the turn of the seasons from autumn to winter.
 As winter approaches, she uses the gulf as her washtub, and it is said the roar of the coming tempest can be heard from as far away as 20 mi, lasting for a period of three days.
 When she is finished with the washing, the cloth is pure white, and becomes the blanket of snow that covers the land.
 The Cailleach occupying the whirlpool was described as "the fiercest of the Highland storm kelpies" by Alasdair Alpin MacGregor.

 Another legend surrounds Norse king Breacan.
 In various stories, Breacan moored his boat near the whirlpool to impress a local princess, or alternatively to flee from his father across the gulf.
 In both stories Breacan was swept into the whirlpool, and his body dragged ashore later by his dog.
 Breacan may be named after the whirlpool, or its current name may be a Gaelic pun on his name.

 Charles Mackay's poem "The Kelpie of Corrievreckan" tells the story of a young woman who leaves her lover for a sea kelpie.
 She discovers too late that the kelpie lives at the bottom of the sea and she is drowned, "an awful warning to all fickle maidens".
 The words were adapted and set to music for piano and orchestra by Learmont Drysdale in the 1890s, and in 1939 Ruth Gipps set the poem to music for clarinet and piano.

 The poet John Leyden, was an enthusiastic collector of old folklore.
 He compiled a poem, "The mermaid", based on a gaelic traditional ballad called Macphail of Colonsay and the Mermaid of Corrivrekin.
-The story states that this MacPhail was carried off by a mermaid and they lived together in a grotto beneath the sea where she bore him five children but eventually he tired of her and escaped to land.
+The story states that this MacPhail was carried off by a mermaid and they lived together in a grotto beneath the sea where they had five children, but eventually he tired of her and escaped to land.